JoserraLP/SmartTLC/sumo-utils/README.md

 - **Traffic Light generator**:
   - **-i INTERVAL, --interval INTERVAL**: interval of seconds to be used in the traffic light generator.
   - **-p, --proportion**: flag to use proportions in the traffic light generator.
+  - **--allow-add-turn-phases**: flag allowing left turns in traffic light phases.
+Default to False.

 - **Flows generator**:
-  - **time-pattern TIME_PATTERN**: define the path where the time pattern file is stored to create the flows.
+  - **time-pattern TIME_PATTERN_PATH**: define the path where the time pattern file is stored to create the flows.
   - **--dates DATES**: indicates the range of dates, retrieved from the generated calendar, that will be simulated.
   The format is dd/mm/yyyy-dd/mm/yyyy, where the first date is the start, and the second one is the end, both included.